 - Professional Gambler: The four amigos seem to have no other job besides betting on horses.

 - Real Life Writes the Plot: The series was cancelled after the third horse death while filming.
-Production was shortly after filming began on season 2.
+Production was halted shortly after filming began on season 2.
+According to Richard Kind, the series was unlikely to have gone past a second season anyway.

 - The Unintelligible: A common complaint about the show was that many characters are unintelligible due to thick accents, stuttering, mumbling, and being Nick Nolte.